Want to impress us?

 Competency questions and the star technique

 Ask what to expect on the day so you can prepare yourself (if it's been arranged via an agency get them to ask on your behalf).
-Most first stages are either a telephone or face-to-face interview with the Hiring Manager or Recruitment Specialist, with a mix of questions about technical issues, our success factors and our values.
+Most first stages are either a telephone or face-to-face interview with the Hiring Manager or Recruitment Specialist, with a mix of questions about technical issues, our expected behaviours (review our Behavioural Excellence Framework for further information) and our values.
 Remember, we want to make sure we're right for you as well as you being right for Warburtons.

 What was the: